Everyone knows Neil Armstrong was the first man on the Moon, but who was the first man in a video game?

 We consider a game important based on the range of its influence or concepts it innovated.
 Incidentally, all the “firsts” innovated above debuted in a single game: 1973’s Moonlander by Jack Burness.

-In my recent video essay Ready Player One Was Wrong: The First Easter Eggs In Video Games, I demonstrate these many firsts in captured gameplay footage.
+In my recent video essay The First True Easter Egg: Ready Player One Was Wrong, I demonstrate these many firsts in captured gameplay footage.
 But now I’d like to delve deeper into how this game came to exist, and what we can do to ensure it continues to exist.

 This is the story of Moonlander.